 Hibernate comes with a provision to create tables and populate them as per the Java classes involved in inheritance.
 Hibernate offers basically three different approaches to map hierarchical classes – classes involved in inheritance with database tables.
 There are three types of inheritance strategy – Table per class hierarchy, Table per sub-class and Table per concrete class.

 Observe, in the above hierarchy, three classes are involved where Person is the super class and Student and Teacher are subclasses with their own properties declared as instance variables.

 - table-per-class-hierarchy Only one table is created for all the classes involved in hierarchy.
-Here we maintain an extra discriminator field in table to differentiate between Student and Teacher.
+Here you need to maintain an extra discriminator field in table to differentiate between Student and Teacher.
 For more information please go through table-per-class-hierarchy

 - table-per-subclass One table for each class is created.
 The above hierarchy gets three tables.
 Here, foreign key is maintained between the tables.
 For more information please go through table-per-subclass

 - table-per-concrete-class One table for each concrete class (subclass) is created but not of super class.
 The above hierarchy gets two tables.
 As a special case, the super class can be an abstract or interface.
 Here, foreign key is not maintained.
 For more information please go through table-per-concrete-class